What is it like to be a Network administrator?

-Network administrators are responsible for monitoring the teams and end users that they support.
+Network administrators also monitor the teams and end users that they support.
 They work in multiple industries including scientific and technical services, insurance, education, hospitals and many more.

 This data shows historical and projected employment levels (thousands) for this occupation.
 Data should be used as a guide only.
 Where exact job data has not been available, data from a related field has been used.
 This data is reflective of employment levels for computer network professionals.
 Source: ABS Labour Force Survey.